cmroug14/writing-archimedes/markdown/LinkingDiagramAndText.md

 The method used for citing the region of interest on a digital photograph where a diagram or section of text can be found provides a 'physical' location for each.
 Additionally, the `<figure/>` element in the text XML records at what point in the progression of the text the diagram appears.

-With such data, it is possible to investigate questions concerning where diagrams stood in relation to the text (even for spaces where diagrams were never drawn in).
+With such data, it is possible to investigate questions concerning where diagrams stand in relation to the text (even for spaces where diagrams were never drawn).
 Did they generally appear at the start of the text/near the construction/somewhere in the middle/at the end?
 Do different manuscripts have different setups?
-How often was text wrapped around diagrams rather than standing separately?
+How often was text wrapped around diagrams rather than left to stand separately?

 Should Holy Cross's digital edition of Archimedes be expanded in the future to include additional manuscripts, perhaps related to each other, it would be interesting to consider how (if at all) the layout of diagrams and text changed during the transmission of Archimedes.